DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-from-theory-to-practice-adding-two-factor-to-node-dot-js.markdown

 ## Is this production ready?
 In the previous paragraphs we covered the basics of 2FA.
 Here's what you need to keep in mind when going into production:

-- **Phone or device unavailable:** consider what happens in case a user loses access to his or her code-generating device or application (or her shared-secret).
-Provide means for the user to recover access to his or her account without compromising security (email links, SMS messages, etc.).
+- **Phone or device unavailable:** Consider what happens if a user loses access to his or her code-generating device or application (or shared-secret).
+Provide a means for the user to recover access to his or her account without compromising security (email links, SMS messages, etc.).
-- **Reset 2FA from backend:** according to your use case, it may be necessary to add the necessary means to disable or reset 2FA data directly from the backend.
-This is usually accomplished by requiring the user to perform the enrollment step one more time after login.
+- **Reset 2FA from backend:** Depending on your use case, it may be necessary to add the means to disable or reset 2FA data directly from the backend.
+Usually, this is accomplished by requiring the user to perform the enrollment step one more time after login.
-- **Fallback for people who don't have smartphones:** recovery methods may be enabled indefinitely in case a user chooses not to use a smartphone.
+- **Fallback for people who don't have smartphones:** If a user chooses not to use a smartphone, any of the recovery methods may be enabled indefinitely.
-- **Audit and notify users of changes:** provide convenient ways for your users to see if the authentication details (or methods) have been changed or enabled in their accounts.
+- **Audit and notify users of changes:** Provide convenient ways for users to see if the authentication details (or methods) have been changed or enabled in their accounts.
 This allows for early detection of suspicious activity.
-Automated emails are a good choice for this.
+Automated emails are a good choice.
-- **Encrypt shared secrets**: per [RFC 6238](https://tools.ietf.org/html/rfc6238#section-5), you should store shared-secrets using a cryptographically secure reversible algorithm and only keep the keys in memory as long as necessary.
-Do not reinvent the wheel, use existing and well-tested libraries for this.
+- **Encrypt shared secrets**: Per [RFC 6238](https://tools.ietf.org/html/rfc6238#section-5), you should store shared-secrets using a cryptographically secure reversible algorithm and keep the keys in memory only as long as necessary.
+Do not reinvent the wheel; use existing and well-tested libraries for this.

 ## Conclusion
 We showed in this blog post how easy it is to get started with 2FA using TOTP.
-It's a solution that does not require a lot of infrastructure.
+It does not require a lot of infrastructure.
 Google Authenticator, Microsoft Authenticator, Authy and other TOTP applications are available in multiple platforms which makes adoption easy.
-But don't forget to take into account the non-happy-path: people reset their phone, it gets lost or stolen, or sometimes they even don't have a smartphone.
+But don't forget to take into account the non-happy-path: people reset their phone, it gets lost or stolen, or sometimes they don't even have one.

-For simplicity, the code in our example is using a simple JSON file as storage.
+For simplicity, the code in our example uses a simple JSON file as storage.
 In production you would normally keep user data in a proper (and secure) database.
 Get the code: [app.js](https://github.com/sebadoom/auth0/blob/master/twofa/backend/app.js).

 ## Aside: How it works in Auth0
 Auth0 provides convenient 2FA methods that can easily be enabled.
 Check this out: